lionelclement/Elvex/README.md

 An example of a solution to a NLG problem solved with *Elvex*: Causal clauses in a little French Grammar
 -----------------------------------------------

-In French, the basis of verbal tense and the conclusion of a causal clause depend on the aspect, the tense and even on the differences in language registers of a sentence
+In French, the basis of verbal tense and the conclusion of a causal clause depend on the aspect, the tense and even on the differences in language registers of a sentence:

 - present:
 if present => future